Who is Seneca the Younger?

 Recall to Rome

-Then, in the first twist of a fateful irony, Seneca was recalled to Rome, at the behest of Claudius’ wife, Julia Agrippina.
-The ruling couple’s son was Nero and so Seneca and Nero’s famed partnership began.
 It was only after many years in retirement, in 61 AD, that Seneca’s critics implicated him in a plot to assassinate Nero.
 Nero ordered him to take his own life.
 He did so in typically Stoic style.
-In a warm bath he took poison and cut his veins, dying slowly and quietly.
+In a warm bath, he took poison and cut his veins, dying slowly and quietly.

 Seneca the Younger, the writer

-Seneca the Younger was a prolific writer and he didn’t just write philosophy.
-No, he wrote treatises on the natural sciences, 10 tragedies and even a comedy.
-Philosophically, his Consolations, which were written to console friends who’d suffered loss, were quite profound.
-His De Brevitate Vitae (on the brevity of life) is uniquely inspiring and tackles the subject of time management.
+Seneca the Younger was a prolific writer.
+He wrote treatises on the natural sciences, tragedies, and philosophical essays.
+His Consolations, which were written to console friends (and his mother) who’d suffered loss.
+His De Brevitate Vitae (On the Shortness of Life) is uniquely inspiring and tackles the subject of time management.
 Seneca concludes that we actually have more than enough time in our lives to achieve all that we desire.
 It’s just that our time management skills are dismal.
-Also among his dialogues, pieces on both providence and happiness, De Providentia and De Vita Beata.
+Also among his works are pieces on both providence and happiness, De Providentia and De Vita Beata.

-Likewise, perhaps it is the company he kept that caused him to tackle anger in one of his dialogues.
-No doubt he saw much of it in the position he held, he certainly knew how to make enemies.
-In this dialogue he detailed that most destructive emotion, how to recognise it, how to overcome it and how to avoid it.
-Very useful indeed.
+Perhaps it is the company he kept that caused him to tackle anger in another of his essays, On Anger.
+No doubt he saw much of it in the political and advisory positions he held.
+In the work, he detailed that most destructive emotion, how to recognise it, how to overcome it, and how to avoid it.

 Hesitation is the best cure for anger.
 The first blows of anger are heavy but if it waits, it will think again.